einbahnstrasse/Goldford-MTEC1003/labs/07/lab-07-part2-python-conditionals.md

   {% highlight py %} import datetime {% endhighlight %}

 `import` is a statement in Python that allows you to "import" a "module."
 In this case, `datetime` is the module we're importing.
-A Python module is basically a file containing more Python code; more functions, variables, classes, methods, etc. We're can use `datetime` to easily read the current system time and convert between a variety of formats.
+A Python module is basically a file containing more Python code; more functions, variables, classes, methods, etc. We can use `datetime` to easily read the current system time and convert between a variety of formats.
 We can even use this set of tools to convert time between time zones!

 Write the rest of your code below your `import datetime` line.